 If a parent requests to take a pupil home directly from the game, fixture, match or trip the member of staff in charge of the group must gain verbal clarification from the Parent/Guardian that this is the case.
 Parents should contact the Housemaster to ask if their child can be taken from the game, in advance.
 The member of staff in charge must ensure that they are happy with this decision, as they are ultimately responsible and accountable for the child, until they have returned them back to site.
-The Master in Charge of the Sport has personal responsibility for that child until they are retuned back to the Housemaster.
-The Master must also ensure that they have contacted the Security Cabin to take their name off their team list.
-The Master must also call the Housemaster (leave a message on the House phone and mobile if contact cannot be made) to advise that that child is not returning.
+The Master in Charge (MiC) of the Sport has personal responsibility for that child until they are retuned back to the Housemaster.
+The MiC must also ensure that they have contacted the Security Cabin to take their name off their team list.
+The MiC must also call the Housemaster (leave a message on the House phone and mobile if contact cannot be made) to advise that that child is not returning.
 It is not the responsibility of the Security Cabin to pass on this message.
 The School Policy must be enforced and passed to parents and pupils to ensure that the procedure is followed.
 Not only does this protect the child, it also will protect the member of staff in charge.

-Any dietary requirements and specific needs of the pupil should be requested from parents in this correspondence.
+Any dietary requirements (food Allergies/intolerance etc) and specific needs of the pupil should be requested from parents in this correspondence.
+This should then be passed to the Catering Department.